 Mike and the team will talk everyone through it in the main meetings so even if you’ve never prayed like this before, we hope you’ll find it easy to get involved.
 We also have some tried and tested guidelines that explain a bit more about why we do what we do.

 Should you need to cancel your booking, you will need to notify us in writing and a deposit of £20 per fee-paying person will be retained to cover administration costs.
 You need to cancel before the 1st June in order to receive the partial refund as funds will have been committed by then.
 If there are extenuating circumstances, please write to us in mid-September and we will consider your case when the office reopens.

 Please speak to an insurance broker for advice on a suitable policy that will cover you in case of cancellation.

 You can transfer a place from one delegate to another for free up until 1st June.
 We will require notice of any transfers in writing by post or email.
 After this date all wristbands will have been printed and so further transfers will need to be done on site on arrival, incurring a £1 per transfer fee.
 Please note anyone who does not correctly transfer a ticket and is found onsite wearing an incorrect wristband will incur a charge of £40.

 Please note, we can only transfer like-for-like, e.g. crèche for crèche, adult for adult, group leader for group leader.

 There are two ways to book:

 You can!
-We prioritise tickets for people who will be with us for the whole five days but we do release day passes (as long as the event hasn’t reached capacity) in June/July.
-You can buy day passes online or when you arrive (come and see us in Info).
+We prioritise tickets for people who will be with us for the whole five days but we have now released day passes for all weeks except Soul Survivor B as this is reaching capacity.
+You can buy day passes for A, Scotland and C online here or when you arrive (come and see us in Info).

 First night £17.50